-Besides Floating Fern, Salvinia Natans is also referred to as Floating Watermoss and Water Butterfly Wings.
+Besides Floating Fern, Salvinia natans are also referred to as Floating Watermoss and Water Butterfly Wings.
 These types of ferns are excellent for supplying shade over large areas of water.
 Providing both a refuge for small fish to take shelter and a natural filter from sunlight reducing the spread of algae.

 Floating ferns are very often confused with other common floating mosses.
 Though similar in appearance, the floating fern is a very different plant and has a few recognizable qualities that can help correctly identify the fern.
 Separating it from other floating plants.

 This type of fern will do great in a variety of vivarium types.
-When deciding if rather or not to use floating fern in a particular type of enclosure, Be sure to go with setups that have some sort of water feature.
-Here are recommended vivariums Salvinia Natans will do well in:
+When deciding whether to use floating fern in a particular type of enclosure, Be sure to go with setups that have some water feature.
+Here are recommended vivariums Salvinia natans will do well in:

-Floating fern is a fully aquatic plant.
+A floating fern is a fully aquatic plant.
 Avoid placing this fern above ground where it can’t reach a lucrative water source.
 Furthermore, avoid any attempts to sink this beneath the water as well.
-Salvinia Natans is a surface water fern and needs to have its roots fully submerged and its leaves in the open air.
+Salvinia natans is a surface water fern and needs to have its roots fully submerged and its leaves in the open air.

-The outdoor environment Salvinia Natans is naturally used to being in is a bright sunlight saturated scene.
+The outdoor environment Salvinia natans is naturally used to being in is a bright sunlight-saturated scene.
 At times this plant can be found in areas where shade is inevitable.
-But for the most part, floating fern likes to be in direct sun.
+But for the most part, floating ferns like to be in the direct sun.